FredaXin/project_reddit/README.md

 reddit comments are the goldmine where we can find a lot of valuable information.
 To further improve our model, we should consider including comments in our dataset.

-**Future Steps**:
-As my subreddit r/scifi_universes grows, I want to introduce more diversity of r/scifi_universes, and to include people who are interested in other scifi universes such as Battlestar Galactica, or even the DC and Marvel universes.
-Therefore, I will need to expand my y classes, and go beyond binary classes.
-I will explore classification models which are more suitable for multi classes.